 - Naruto Shippuuden: Ultimate Ninja Storm 3

-Now this game scored a 9 out 10 on Steam and was rated a 8.6 on IGN.com as well.
-Yes the fourth game was also fantastic, but this one was just a little bit better.
+Now this game scored a 9 out 10 on Steam and was rated an 8.6 on IGN.com as well.
+Yes, the fourth game was also fantastic, but this one was just a little bit better.
 The game released in 2013 brought in ‘what if sagas’ which meant you could change the outcomes of certain storyline events, which fans loved.
-Also the amount of characters you could use was incredible, it was even better in storm 4 but for the time this was released, it was the best.
+The amount of characters you could use was incredible, it was even better in storm 4 but for the time this was released, it was the best.

 - Jump Ultimate Stars

 The Ganbarion and Nintendo game released in 2006 was incredible if you were a Jump anime fan.
-Pretty much similar to Super Smash Bros or PlayStation All Stars, with 56 playable characters from multiple anime.
-Most importantly you could hist fights between Goku, Naruto, Ichico and Monkey D. Luffy, similar to Battle Stadium D.O.N but better.
+Pretty much similar to Super Smash Bros or PlayStation All-Stars, with 56 playable characters from multiple anime.
+Most importantly you could hist fights between Goku, Naruto, Ichigo and Monkey D. Luffy, similar to Battle Stadium D.O.N but better.